Ploughman's Lunch Reviews

 This is a thing of beauty.

-I would probably give top marks if, when asking for a ploughman’s, I was given a cloth with a large lump of good cheese, some fresh rustic bread with some good local butter, an apple and a couple of pickles, and a stone jar of cider (or IPA beer).
-Then shown a meadow or a straw-filled barn with halcyon views and told to go over there.
+I would probably give top marks if I was given a large lump of good cheese, some fresh rustic bread with some good local butter, an apple and a couple of pickles, and a stone jar of cider (or IPA beer).
+Ideally eaten in a meadow, or a straw-filled barn, with halcyon views and told to go over there.

 We need standards.
 National standards, and I aim to set them.